braph-software/BRAPH-2/tutorials/pipelines/tut_a_st_wu/readme.md

 > **a** Click on "Data Selected Comparisons" in the Comparisons panel.
 > 	**b** In this new window, you can see the results from the comparison: the difference values between groups, the p-values (1-tailed and 2-tailed), as well as the confidence intervals.

-Finally, we can visualize the comparison results on a brain surface by selecting the measure comparisons we want and right click and press "Plot Selected Comparisons on Brain" ({Figure 12a}).
+Finally, we can visualize the comparison results on a brain surface by selecting the measure comparisons we want and right click and press `Plot Selected Comparisons on Brain` (Figure 12a).
 A new window with comparison results on a brain surface will appear, where blue color indicates group 1 > group 2 and red color group 2 > group 1, and the size of the spheres is proportional to the absolute difference value between groups.
-If you press the Settings button ({Figure 12b}), then you will have available more options, for example to apply FDR correction to your plot ({Figure 12c}), which by default is set to off.
+If you press the Settings button (Figure 12b), then you will have available more options, for example to apply FDR correction to your plot (Figure 12c), which by default is set to off.